-There are four more weeks at the innovative and fun-filled summer camps happening at BTC right here in South Pasadena.
-Campers can jump in for a week, two or all four.
-As summer school comes to a close, many families are looking for fun things and new experiences for their children and BTC offers plenty of both.
+Beyond The Classroom Summer Camps 2018 are underway at the innovative and fun-filled BTC right here in South Pasadena.
+Campers can jump in for a week, two or all of them.
+As school comes to a close, many families are looking for fun things and new experiences for their children and BTC offers plenty of both.

 At Camp BTC, campers are invited to be inspired by special guests and from exploring the world around them through weekly field trips.
 Campers have the opportunity to connect and bring their imagination to life with weekly projects that utilize different medium including traditional art materials as well as recycled or reused surpluses from factories.

 While keeping it green and maintaining a summer camp feel, right down to the making of s’mores, the smell of sunblock permeates as they take a weekly trip to swim at the local pool or visit the beach for fun.
 Various activities and games foster connection, community and friendship that provide a chance for campers to earn cute badges.
 Aside from the prizes that will be available for the campers to win with the tickets they earn from scavenger hunt walks around the neighborhood, the camper who earns the most badges each week will get to pie their selected counselor!

 Beyond The Classroom is the brainchild of local Mom, Samantha Montes, who came here with her parents from the Philippines when she was seven years old.
 A vivacious and passionate advocate for children, Montes feels like a perfect fit to run interesting, child-focused after-school programs and summer camps.
 She has a bubbly personality and infectious laugh that greets you like a warm hug and the children clearly adore her.